dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 ```

 In Linux containers, .NET looks under the `~/.microsoft/usersecrets/` directory
 for user secrets data.
-All you need to do is bind-mount your host machine's user
+All you need to do is bind-mount your host machine's
-secrets directory to the container's filesystem in the correct location, similar
+user secrets directory to the container's filesystem in the correct location,
-to what we did with the certificate above.
+similar to what we did with the certificate above. if you are running your

-> [!NOTE]
->
-> Similar to with certificates above, if you are running your container as the
-> `root` user, replace `/home/app/` with the `root` user's home directory:
+container as the `root` user, replace `/home/app/` with the `root` user's home
-> `/root/`.
+directory, `/root/`.

 For Linux containers on Windows: